 Are you sure it's not listed in FDO?

 A single typo in a foundation's name might lead to zero results, so use fewer keywords, like just the person's last name.
 This usually works better than searching for the foundation's whole name.
 For example, just search for "bloomberg," not "bloomberg foundation."
 Of course, you'll want to use more keywords or also use the state field for common surnames like "Johnson."

-Also, check which FDO plan you 're using.
-Only Platinum and Professional plans list all 130,000+ funders in our database.
-If you 're using the Basic, Plus, or Premium plan, you 're not able to search for smaller foundations, grantmaking public charities, or corporate giving programs.
-If you 're not able to upgrade, you can use the Professional plan for free at any of our 470+ Funding Information Network locations.
+Also, check which FDO plan you're using.
+Only Professional plans list all 140,000+ funders in our database.
+If you're using the Essential plan, you're not able to search for smaller foundations, grantmaking public charities, or corporate giving programs.
+If you're not able to upgrade, you can use the Professional plan for free at any of our 400+ Funding Information Network locations.

 Does it have a website?